 Granite Chief Wilderness

-The Granite Chief Wilderness was designated a Wilderness area in 1984 because of its pristine nature, natural beauty, and primitive, non-motorized recreational opportunities.
-Located on the west shore of beautiful Lake Tahoe, the Granite Chief Wilderness is managed by the Tahoe National Forest.
-This 25,680 acre wilderness offers beautiful valley meadows and spectacular 9000 foot granite peaks.
+In 1984, the Granite Chief Wilderness became a designated wilderness area under the Wilderness Act of 1964 because of its pristine nature, natural beauty, and primitive, non-motorized recreational opportunities.
+Located adjacent to the West Shore of beautiful Lake Tahoe, the Granite Chief Wilderness is managed by the Tahoe National Forest and totals approximately 28,475 acres with 46 of those acres located on the Lake Tahoe Basin Management Unit.
+This breathtaking wilderness area offers stunning views of valley meadows and spectacular 9,000 foot granite peaks.

 At a Glance

 |Fees:||Fees are not presently required for day or overnight use in the Granite Chief Wilderness.|

 |Permit Info:||Wilderness permits are not presently required for day or overnight use in the Granite Chief Wilderness.|